-Discover East Arnhem Land and the Wessel Islands – a raw, rugged ribbon like archipelago off the Northern Territory, so untouched and remote, it is very likely you will have this secluded reach of Australia all to yourself as you explore by water on our exclusive charter aboard the authentic and character filled 20m M/Y Wildcard.
+Discover East Arnhem Land and the Wessel Islands – a raw, rugged, ribbon like archipelago off the Northern Territory, so untouched and remote, it is very likely you will have this secluded reach of Australia all to yourself as you explore by water.

-Fly into Gove, deep into Australia’s backyard and into one of the country’s greatest untouched wilderness areas.
-Your mind will boggle as you become family with your crew over the next 8 days and learn of kinship, life on the water and many stories of creation, personality and incredible untouched landscapes.
-Learn to take only what you need from the land and the sea in this culturally rich part of Australia with a fascinating Indigenous history.
-Sail between virgin islands, hike on stunning sand bars and off piste trails, kayak through cascading waterfalls that tumble straight into the ocean.
+Your arrival in Gove will allow you to disregard traditional maps, follow ancient songlines and delve into Yolngu land.
+Spearfish with locals for mud crabs, gather bush medicine and foods as you are educated on Yolngu kinship, traditional lore and language.
+Board the M/Y Wildcard, home of the Davey family, for 6 days exploring deep into Australia’s backyard and into one of the country’s greatest untouched wilderness areas.
+Your mind will boggle as you become family with your crew and embrace their lifestyle of barefoot luxury on the water.
+Sail between virgin islands, hike on stunning sand bars and off-piste trails, kayak through cascading waterfalls that tumble straight into the ocean.
 Be absorbed in the wilderness.

-Every meal is prepared by our onboard cook, who takes delight in exceeding your culinary expectations.
-Our mouth-watering meals are not complicated, but the quality of the food will have you feeling as though you were being served at a 5-star restaurant.
+Meals prepared by our onboard cook, who takes delight in exceeding your culinary expectations.
+Our mouth-watering meals are not complicated, but the quality of the food will have you feeling as though you were being served at a top restaurant.
 They understand that you are not escaping the hustle and bustle of the real world to then encounter complicated food.

 The vast tidal rivers, mangrove lined estuaries and rich coastal waters will show you a side to the Australian wilderness that you did not know existed.
 Your experience will move you beyond words.
 Primitive, uninhabited, crystal blue ocean explored in a unique style.

 Eight guests maximum per departure (minimum six guests)

 2 x Upper Deck Penthouse Cabins: